openstack-archive/stx-specs/specs/instructions.rst

 Instructions
 ============

-- Use STX_Example_Spec.rst as the basis of your specification.
+- Use STX_Example_Spec.rst under the ``approved`` subfolder of the applicable release as the basis of your specification.
 - Attempt to detail each applicable section.
 - If a section does not apply, use N/A, and optionally provide a short explanation.
-- New specs for review should be placed in the ``approved`` subfolder, where they will undergo review and approval in Gerrit_.
+- New specs for review should be placed in the ``approved`` subfolder for the applicable release, where   they will undergo review and approval in Gerrit_.
-- Specs that have finished implementation should be moved to the ``implemented`` subfolder.
+- Specs that have finished implementation should be moved to the ``implemented`` subfolder for the applicable release.

 Indexing and Categorization
 ---------------------------